 Your personal injury lawyer will guide you through the rest of the process.
 As for the amount of the compensation sum, well that varies based on the intensity of damage and other details of the case.
 Be sure to seek legal counsel before you settle with the liable party because otherwise, you might not know your position in the case and how much you deserve to get.

 Also, don’t delay matters because there is a statute of limitations (time-limit) applicable in such cases.

-At Kelly & Associates, our personal injury attorneys are always looking forward to helping clients in troublesome situations.
+At Michael Kelly, our personal injury attorneys are always looking forward to helping clients in troublesome situations.
 We work on a contingency fee basis which means that we won’t ask for any upfront payments for legal representation; just give us a call without any obligations and discuss your case with our personal injury attorney in a free legal consultation session.